 “MÃE!”
-I yell for my mother, hoping she’ll come and help me with the mess in my childhood bedroom at the moment.
+I yell for my mother, hoping she’ll come and help me with the mess in my childhood bedroom.
 I wait for a couple of minutes but she never comes.

 Sure, choose today of all days to ignore me, Joan.

 It’s bittersweet to be back at my mom’s house after so long.
-I had moved with my now ex-boyfriend.
-We lived together for a couple of years already when we reached a point of no return.
-I was looking for my sneakers when it happened, and the memory comes to me like it was yesterday.
+I had moved in with my now ex-boyfriend.
+We had been living together for a couple of years already when we reached a point of no return.
+The memory comes to me like it was yesterday.

 “Shit, where did I leave my sneakers?”
 I mumble while looking underneath the bed.
 “Babe, did you see my black Adidas?”
 I yell in hopes that John knows where I left them.

 I am the cleanest freak you will find, but I always forget where I leave my stuff.

 “Fucking hell, I need to get my brain checked,” I say to myself, sweeping my eyes under the bed one last time, holding my phone as a lantern to see properly.

 Just as I am about to give up, I notice them in the opposite corner.

 “Ah-ha!”
 I pick them up and stuff them inside my suitcase.